tOOlmaRR/web-slideshow/README.md

 ## History

 ### v5.0
-- architecural improvements to DB-driven slideshow to render HTML for one slide at a time
+- architectural improvements to DB-driven slideshow to render HTML for one slide at a time
-    - required creation of PHP server-side serviced that are called from the client-side via AJAX calls in JavaScript to:
+    - required creation of PHP server-side services that are called from the client via AJAX calls to:
-        - load and render slides to begina slideshow
+        - load and render slides to begin a slideshow
-        - load info/metadata for the currnt slide
+        - load info/metadata for the current slide
         - load tags available for slideshow generation
         - render tags avaialble for slideshow generation or tags that are associated to the current slide
-    - required some changes/improvements to DOM
+    - required some changes/improvements to the HTML structure

 ### v4.2
 - improvements to the Database-driven Slideshow